InfamousVague/GuiltySpark/README.md

-# FairOracle
+# GuiltySpark

-Fair oracle is an oracle
+GuiltySpark is an oracle that can help guide you through the flood outbreak, GuiltySpark is also an oracle that pushes asset prices to the chain.

 ## Use It!
 Simply use